Jonathan Pollard: Early life

-Jonathan Jay Pollard was born in Galveston, Texas, in 1954, to a Jewish family, the youngest of three siblings born to Morris and Mildred "Molly" Pollard.
-In 1961, his family moved to South Bend, Indiana, where his father Morris, an award-winning microbiologist, taught at the University of Notre Dame.
+Jonathan Jay Pollard was born in Galveston, Texas, in 1954, to a Jewish family, the youngest of three siblings born to Morris and Mildred "Molly" Klein (Kahn) Pollard.
+In 1961, his family relocated to South Bend, Indiana, where his father Morris, an award-winning microbiologist, taught at the University of Notre Dame.

-At an early age, Pollard became aware of the horrific toll the Holocaust had taken on his immediate family, on his mother's side of the family, the Klein (Kahn) from Vilna in Lithuania, and shortly before his bar mitzvah, he asked his parents to visit the Nazi death camps.
-Pollard's family made a special effort to instill a sense of Jewish identity in their children, which included devotion to the cause of Israel.
+At an early age, Pollard became aware of the horrific toll the Holocaust had taken on his mother's family, the Kleins (Kahns) from Vilna in Lithuania, and shortly before his bar mitzvah, he asked his parents to visit the Nazi death camps.
+Pollard's family made a special effort to instill a sense of Jewish identity in their children, which included devotion to Zionism.

-Pollard grew up with what he called a "racial obligation" to Israel, and made his first trip to Israel in 1970, as part of a science program visiting the Weizmann Institute of Science in Rehovot.
+Pollard grew up with what he termed a "racial obligation" to Israel, and made his first visit to Israel in 1970, as part of a science program visiting the Weizmann Institute of Science in Rehovot.
 While there, he was hospitalized after a fight with another student.
 One Weizmann scientist remembered Pollard as leaving behind "a reputation of being a troublemaker".

 After completing high school, Pollard attended Stanford University, where he completed a degree in political science in 1976.
 While there, he is remembered by several of his acquaintances as having boasted that he was a dual citizen of the United States and Israel, claiming to have worked for Mossad, to have attained the rank of colonel in the Israel Defense Forces (even sending himself a telegram addressed to "Colonel Pollard"), and to have killed an Arab while on guard duty at a kibbutz.
 He also claimed that his father, Morris Pollard was a CIA operative, and to have fled Czechoslovakia as a child during the Prague Spring in 1968 when his father's CIA role there was discovered.
 None of these claims were true.
 Later, Pollard enrolled in several graduate schools, but never completed a post-graduate degree.